 Pierogarnia Krakowiacy – image © Jason Weaver

-Walk back up Bracka and follow the Main Square around on the side with the Town Hall Tower.
-At the Małachowskich Palace, halfway up on the left hand side, turn left into Szewska.
-This is a good street for browsing and keep your eyes open for Pierogarnia Krakowiacy, the charmingly ramshackle pierogi restaurant on the right.
-Carry on and Red is Bad is a few doors along.
+Leave the Sukiennice on the side with the Town Hall Tower.
+At the Małachowskich Palace, halfway up on the left hand side of the square, you’ll find Szewska.
+This is a good street for browsing.
+Keep your eyes open for Pierogarnia Krakowiacy, the charmingly ramshackle pierogi restaurant on the right.

 Massolit Bakery and Café – image © Jason Weaver